QuickStart Guide

 grant_type

-with the text value refresh_token
+with the text valuerefresh_token

 refresh_token

-with the refresh token
+with the refresh tokenclient_id

 with the client's secret